cabesonwiliams/NMscript-EN-/README.md

      $ python3 NMscript.py

-     /For its correct operation use kali lunux or parrot os otherwise install python and nmap on your OS/
+     /For its correct operation use kali linux or parrot os otherwise install python and nmap on your OS/